 Do I need an attorney to form a corporation?

 No. You can prepare and file necessary paperwork yourself, or you can use incorporate.com to incorporate your business.
-If you are unsure if incorporating will benefit your business, please call us at 800-818-6082, our Business Specialists are happy to answer your questions.Back to Top
+If you are unsure if incorporating will benefit your business, please call us.
+Our Business Specialists are happy to answer your questions.Back to Top

 What forms are required to form a c corporation (c corp)?